 Columbia’s Bugaboo Interchange Gloves can be worn three different ways: as just a lightweight liner, as a waterproof rain glove, or as an ultra-warm glove that combines the liner and outer layer with Omni-Heat insulation.

-Designed for skiers, Backcountry’s Gore-Tex Snow Mittens will keep your hands warm in even the fiercest storms.
+Great for skiers, Backcountry’s Gore-Tex Warmest Mittens will keep your hands warm in even the fiercest storms.
 The Gore-Tex outer keeps moisture out, and the synthetic insulation works wonders even while wet.
-These mittens are even padded at the back to help protect your hands in tough conditions.
+These mittens are even touchscreen compatible and feature a leather palm for maximum grip.

 Oros Endeavour Mittens

-Science meets comfort in Oros’ Endeavour Mittens, which use Solarcore (the same material NASA uses to insulate space shuttles).
-The mittens are fully insulated and even add extra insulation over the fingertips to keep your hands completely warm.
+Science meets comfort in Oros’ Endeavour Gloves, which use Solarcore (the same material NASA uses to insulate space shuttles).
+The gloves are fully insulated, with a leather palm and adjustable fitting at the wrist to make sure they stay snug and secure.
 They’re wind-resistant yet still breathable, so your hands won’t get too sweaty.

 Marmot Warmest Gloves